tumi8/iteg/_pages/pipeline.md

 git lfs pull
 {% endhighlight %}

-Git-LFS is only used for the example graph (please decompress the data before usage).
+Git-LFS is only used for the example data.
 For simplicity, we excluded the full IPv4 address space scan (performed with [ZMap](https://zmap.io/)) and the scan for an open port 443 on IPv6 Addresses with [zmapv6](https://github.com/topics/zmapv6) in this example.
 In the following we explain the steps necessary to reproduce the `example-data/` from the repository.